 - Students may be contacted for interviews as part of the selection process.

-- Students must be enrolled in a BFA or MFA writing program with a focus on screenwriting at the time of submission.
+- Students must be enrolled in a BFA or MFA program

 - Script (.pdf)